Andrei Monin: Life and work

 In 1946, Monin came back to Moscow State University to continue his post-graduate programme under the direct guidance of Academician Andrey Kolmogorov who prepared and defended his Candidate's thesis on the theory of atmospheric turbulence.
-In 1951 Monin started to work at the Atmospheric Physics Department at Geophysical Institute of the USSR Academy of Sciences, which later recognized as the Atmospheric Physics Institute (presently The Obhukov Institute of Atmospheric Physics).
+In 1951 Monin started to work at the Atmospheric Physics Department at Geophysical Institute of the Academy of Sciences of the Soviet Union, which later recognized as the Atmospheric Physics Institute (presently The Obhukov Institute of Atmospheric Physics).
 At the latter Institute he was a senior scientist, Head of a department and a scientific consultant.
 In 1956 he defended his Doctor's thesis on the theory of turbulent diffusion.

 Awards and honors

 A. S. Monin had received many honors and medals: among them are: